auto scaling observability

 3. Compliance and SLA enforcement: Monitoring systems help organizations meet compliance requirements and enforce service level agreements (SLAs) by tracking and reporting on key metrics.

-Observability and Monitoring: A Unified Approach:
+Observability & Monitoring: A Unified Approach

 While observability and monitoring differ in their approaches and focus, they are not mutually exclusive.
 When used together, they complement each other and provide a more comprehensive understanding of system behavior.